tespin/banned-prison-book-api/README.md

 #### Errors

 - pressing 'enter' when there are no autocomplete suggestions for the input (whether input is nonsense or empty) results in an error
-- if user is on say page 2021 of florida's results, then inputs another query, it will return no results. new queries should reset current page to 1 to prevent this error
 - persist filter choices when modal closes (means )
 - does not remember active buttons for styling upon dialog closing
 - add filtered options to results text after submitting